Steve Albini: Sound engineer

 Albini became widely known after recording the 1988 Pixies album Surfer Rosa.
 According to the Rolling Stone journalist Rob Sheffield, Albini gave the album a "raw room-tone live crunch, especially the heavy drums and slashing guitars".
 The journalist Michael Azerrad wrote: "The recordings were both very basic and very exacting: Albini used few special effects; got an aggressive, often violent guitar sound; and made sure the rhythm section slammed as one."

 Albini did not see himself as a record producer, which he defined as someone completely responsible for a recording session.
 Instead, he described himself as an audio engineer.
 He left creative decisions to the artist and saw it as his job to satisfy them.
 Albini felt that putting producers in charge often destroyed records and that the role of the recording engineer was to solve technical problems, not to threaten the artist's creative control, and he never sought album sleeve credit.
 Instead of "producer", Albini preferred the term "recording engineer".
 He felt that his involvement in recording was unimportant and sometimes created public relations problems for acts, or could distract from the record.
 He refused to accept royalties, preferring to charge a fixed fee.
 At the time of his death, Albini charged $900 a day, less than a quarter of the rate a producer of his experience would typically charge.
 He would occasionally work unpaid if an act ran out of money, preferring not to leave work unfinished.

 Albini was a vocal critic of major labels and artists, but would work with anyone who requested his service regardless of their style or ability.
 He required no audition, only an expectation that the act would take their work seriously.
 He said he was willing to work with "anyone who calls on the phone ...
 If someone rings because he wants to make a record, I say yes."
 In The Vinyl District, Joseph Neff wrote: "When enlisted by the big leagues, Albini took his job just as seriously as when he was assisting on the debut recording from a bunch of aspiring unknowns."

 In 2004, Albini estimated that he had engineered 1,500 records.
 By 2018, his estimate had increased to several thousand.
-Artists that Albini worked with include Nirvana, the Breeders, Godspeed You!
+He worked with artists including Nirvana, the Breeders, Godspeed You!
 Black Emperor, Mogwai, the Jesus Lizard, Don Caballero, PJ Harvey, the Wedding Present, Joanna Newsom, Superchunk, Low, Dirty Three, Jawbreaker, Neurosis, Cloud Nothings, Bush, Chevelle, Page and Plant, Helmet, Fred Schneider, the Stooges, Nina Nastasia, Cheap Trick, Motorpsycho, Slint, mclusky, Labradford, Veruca Salt, and the Auteurs.